ALEXMORF/cray/README.txt

 website: https://cray.handmade.network/

 Requirements:
-Best to run it on Windows 10.
-It might be able to run on Windows 7 (still working on compatibility).
+OS: Windows 7/10
 Supports DirectX 11.
-Recommend at least 1 GB if you want to load huge models.
+Recommend at least 800MB if you want to load really complex models (buddah or dragon, for example).

 Controls:
 WASD to move honrizontally